We cannot solve poverty without solving malnutrition

 A predominantly plant-based diet is good for health, the environment and is a better choice in dry areas.

-Good nutrition helps children to learn better at school.
+Good nutrition helps children learn better in school.

-‘Good nutrition gives children the opportunity to survive, grow, develop, learn, play and participate and contribute.
-Malnutrition, on the other hand, deprives children of their future prospects and condemns young people to a life of insecurity.’
+“Good nutrition gives children the chance to survive, grow, develop, learn, play, participate, and contribute.
+Malnutrition, on the other hand, robs children of their future prospects and condemns young people to a life of uncertainty.”
 (Unicef/WHO)

-According to the World Health Organisation, malnutrition is the most serious threat to public health.
-Worldwide, 45 percent of child mortality (for children under 5 years) can be attributed to malnutrition.
+According to the World Health Organization, malnutrition is the most severe threat to public health.
+Globally, 45 percent of child mortality (in children under 5 years old) can be attributed to malnutrition.

 The most important issues